 To learn more, read the CFPC’s Family Medicine Professional Profile, a position statement that defines the discipline of family medicine, describes the scope of practice and training for family physicians, and highlights our philosophy of care.

-In addition, the BCCFP’s Value of Family Medicine Infographic illustrates the unique role of BC’s family physicians.
+In addition, these resources illustrate the unique role of BC’s family physicians: